svermeulen/vim-NotableFt/README.md

 - Multiline - Can search across multiple lines or continue searching across multiple lines using `;` and `,` keys
 - Smart Case - When the search character is lower case it matches both lower and upper case, and when the character is uppercase it matches only upper case.
 - Allow repeating `t` and `T` commands using `;` or `,` commands
+- Highlighting - Which is disabled automatically when moving your cursor afterwards

 It's also worth noting that it only adds the new position to the jumplist if you've changed lines.